 The Company has an employee benefit plan for its United States-based employees under Section 401(k) of the Internal Revenue Code.
 The Plan allows all eligible employees to make contributions up to a specified percentage of their compensation.
 Under the Plan, the Company may, but is not obligated to, match a portion of the employee contribution up to a defined maximum.
-As a result of the 401(k) plan compliance review for the year ended December 31, 2020, the Company will contribute approximately \$26,000 to eligible employees, which is accrued on the Condensed Consolidated Balance Sheets as of March 31, 2021 and December 31, 2020.
+The Company made no matching contribution for each of the three and nine months ended September 30, 2021 and 2020.

-As of March 31, 2021, the Company has accrued an additional estimate of \$5,568 for contributions likely due as a result of the 401(k) plan compliance review for the year ended December 31, 2021.
-The Company made no matching contribution for each of the three months ended March 31, 2021 and 2020.
+As a result of the 401(k) plan compliance review for the year ended December 31, 2020, the Company contributed \$25,905 to eligible participants during the third quarter of 2021.
+As of September 30, 2021, the Company has accrued an additional estimate of \$15,251 for contributions likely due as a result of the 401(k) plan compliance review to be performed for the year ended December 31, 2021.